sarahleavitt/nbTransmission/README.md

 ## Tutorial
 Included in the package is a vingette that walks through how to use this method to analyze an infectious disease outbreak using the simulated datasets also included in this package.

+If you want to also install the package with the vignette use the following command (this may take a bit longer):

+`devtools::install_github('https://github.com/sarahleavitt/nbTransmission.git', build_vignettes = TRUE)`

 If you need assistance using nbTransmission, you can email sv1205@bu.edu.